petermr/openVirus/OVERVIEW.md

 an play a small
 ## EU Hackathon

 We've entered a team "ContentMine" for the EU hackathon (2020-04-24:26)on COVID.
 Team "ContentMine" under http://euvsvirus.org.
 We believe that our community and its resources can play a small part in this great effort.
 This document reflects our offering at 2020-04-21 Our system (ContentMine's `getpapers` and `AMI`.
-The hackathom will generate questions to answer, create and share resources, make personal connections.
+The hackathon will generate questions to answer, create and share resources, make personal connections.
 # Methodology
 **To download large amounts of Open publications, unify the semantics, filter, annotate, re-use, reaggregate, compute** More specifically: